basshelal/jVSTwRapper/src/Readme_mac.txt

 1. Install (i.e. copy the bundle) your jVSTwRapper VST plugin to /Library/Audio/Plug-Ins/VST/ or ~/Library/Audio/Plug-Ins/VST/

-2. Start the "VSTAU Manager" application, find you plugin in the list and click "install".
+2. Start the "VSTAU Manager" application, find your plugin in the list and click "install".
    This will create a wrapper AU plugin for the selected VST plug.

 3. You can find the created AU plugin -- named "YourOriginalVSTPluginName (VSTAU)" --